SathyaBhat/sathyabh.at/content/weekly-notes-41-2024/index.md

 * It was bit hard to get back to work because I was still in vacation mode.
 We have a long-ish vacation (and visit to India) coming up next month, so looking forward to that.
 * We had our health assessment earlier this for 186 ENS Permanent Residence visa application.
 The health assessment was pretty brief - fill in a form about history, complete a chest X-Ray, some blood tests and a physical examination.
 All in all, we completed it in an hour.
   * Along with this, we also got our Medicare cards.
-I thought we wouldn't be eligible for [Medicare](https://en.wikipedia.org/wiki/Medicare_(Australia)) till our Permanent Residence was approved, but it seems that applying for Permanent Residence is
+I thought we wouldn't be eligible for [Medicare](https://en.wikipedia.org/wiki/Medicare_(Australia)) till our Permanent Residence was approved, but it seems that applying for Permanent Residency is sufficient for us to apply for and enroll in Medicare.
 * It's been about a month since I signed up for the gym and I've been going regularly - started with once a week for the first two weeks and now at twice a week.
 This upcoming week will be the last week at UBX North Sydney - they are shutting down end of week.
 I still haven't figured out what I will do.
 Jo went to check out a Muay Thai gym - might considering joining her for that.